2018 GMC Sierra 1500 Regular Cab

 - Compliant ride quality makes it suitable for daily use

 - Many available configurations and trims

-- The six-speed automatic gear ratios are spread too far for towing needs
+- Standard six-speed automatic gear ratios aren't maximized for towing

-- Cabin not as spacious as those of rivals
+- Cabin not as spacious as some rivals

 Which Sierra 1500 does Edmunds recommend?